top of page

 1. Darius Acuff Jr. – G, Arkansas

-Acuff is a dynamic on-ball guard, tough to contain in pick-and-roll or transition — when he’s rolling, he’s electric.
+Acuff is a dynamic on-ball guard, tough to contain in pick-and-roll and transition, when he’s rolling, he’s electric.

 1. Yaxel Lendeborg – F, Michigan